 2. Pest Control Tip

 If pests and critters are your problem, save your old pine cones and use them like landscaping bark around your trees and plants to deter those obnoxious animals you cannot seem to get rid of!
-Even better, this is an all natural backyard hack.
+Mother Nature will thank you for using this natural pest control solution.

 3. Repurposed Backyard Chandelier